Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 `PROJECT_NUMBER@cloudservices.gserviceaccount.com`

-This service account is designed specifically to run internal Google processes on your behalf and is not listed in the **Service Accounts** section of the console.
-By default, the account is automatically granted the project editor role on the project and is listed in the **IAM** section of the console.
+This service account is designed specifically to run internal Google processes on your behalf and is not listed in the <mark style="background: #BABD00;">Service Accounts</mark> section of the console.

+By default, the account is automatically granted the project editor role on the project and is listed in the <mark style="background: #BABD00;">IAM</mark> section of the console.
 This service account is deleted only when the project is deleted.

 <mark style="background: #BABD00;">Understanding IAM roles:</mark>
 When an identity calls a Google Cloud API, Google Cloud Identity and Access Management requires that the identity has the appropriate permissions to use the resource.
 You can grant permissions by granting roles to a user, a group, or a service account.